 Mind Maps are a great way to organize information, connect related ideas, and help capture the flow of ideas during a brainstorming session.
 Visualizing ideas and concepts on a Mind Map template allows you to showcase your thoughts in an organic, yet easy to follow manner by linking connected ideas.
 Much like the way the mind works!
 They are also a great place to note down your brilliant ideas before you forget them!

 Using a Mind Map Template

 If you’d like to create your own Mind Map template, using a digital template will help you get started.
 While you can certainly mind map on a blank piece of paper, using an online template provides the benefit of limitless space for your ideas.
 It also gives you the flexibility to add digital images, sketches or graphs straight into the map.
 Moving online also allows you to continually update your Mind Map and easily share or invite other team members to join it.

 The Mind Map template is powered by our latest release: Line Connectors.
 Why not check out our three other use cases of this incredibly handy tool.
 Perfect for anyone with a penchant for beautiful, clear diagrams.
 The line connector feature will also be a great asset for helping you create beautiful Flow Charts.
 Need more help with remote Brainstorming meetings?
-Read our article How to Run Productive Brainstorming Sessions in Virtual Teams.
+Read our article about successful virtual collaboration in 2020.

 How To Create A Mind Map